TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-01-installing-openldap-on-kubernetes.md

 Once it installs, you should see some output confirming success and some examples of how to access the server.

-Importantly this will includes the commands which will give instructions for getting the config and administration passwords, e.g:
+Importantly this will include the commands for retrieving the config and administration passwords, e.g:

 ```
 kubectl get secret --namespace identity openldap -o jsonpath="{.data.LDAP_ADMIN_PASSWORD}" | base64 --decode; echo